Archive for 2014

 your browsing history and web search behavior from getting recorded.
 But

-there’s hardly anything to worry about here, Google is only going to
+there’s hardly anything to worry about.

 Posted by Unknown